rsharmadev/rsharmadev/README.md

 # Hi there 👋
-### I am Rohit Sharma, an 18 year old backend (learning frontend!) software developer.
-I love using Python and NodeJS!
+### I am Rohit Sharma, a 19 year old backend software developer.
+I love using Python, Node.JS, and Java.